-Warning: This is documentation for the 2.x series of Channels.
-If you are looking for documentation for the legacy Channels 1, you can select $1 \cdot x$ from the versions selector in the bottom-left corner.
+Warning: This is documentation for the 3.x series of Channels.
+If you are looking for documentation for older versions, you can select $2 \cdot x$ or $1 \cdot x$ from the versions selector in the bottom-left corner.

 CHAPTER 1